alexander171294/web-poker/README.md

 ## Bakend

-The backend is splitted in ~~two~~ five proyects, the ApiServer for web operations, for see the room servers, or login with your user, and some specific parts of the room protocol as Auth Challenge (See the protocol RFC for more details).
+The backend is splitted in five proyects, the ApiServer for web operations, for see the room servers, or login with your user, and some specific parts of the room protocol as Auth Challenge (See the protocol RFC for more details).
 The Orchestrator, in charge of register and organize room servers, The room servers for do the game (All tables are a server).
 Additionally have two projects, one for RFC Protocol DTOs (exchange), and another for Domain/Repository of persistence.

-You need to start the Orchestrator, then ApiServer and RoomServer.
+You need to start the Orchestrator, ApiServer and RoomServer (in order).

 ### Build backend:

 You need jdk (http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) and eclipse (we use oxygen 3).

-~~For run the backend instructions and build/deploy this in a vps/dedicated server you see the wiki (i write the instructions, including adding this to a apache/nginx server).-~~ Docker is all you need.
+~~For run the backend instructions and build/deploy this in a vps/dedicated server you see the wiki (i write the instructions, including adding this to a apache/nginx server).-~~ Docker is all you need (when i release RC-1 add docker image to Dockerhub).

-I'm not sure if this is deployable in shared web hosting, but I'll start an investigation after writing this readme :O.

---Revision #2: about this last comment, I lied a little bit... ~~twenty days~~ a year later I didn't investigate nothing at all... :'(

 # Finally

-Thanks for reading and I hope this project end in one moment of the universe history.
+Thanks for reading and I hope this project are finished in one moment of the universe history.